pukmajster/funky/README.md

 # Keith

-Keith is an open-source mods manager for Source Engine games, developed with Svelte, Electron and SkeletonUI.
-Currently still in early development, with support only for Left 4 Dead 2.
+Keith is an open-source mods manager for L4D1 and L4D2, developed with Electron, Svelte and SkeletonUI.
+Currently still in early development.

 ![App](/resources/app.png)